nicolasbauw/Altair8800/README.md

 [![Downloads badge](https://img.shields.io/crates/d/teletype.svg)](https://crates.io/crates/teletype)

 This is a teletype emulator, written for my [8080 emulator](https://crates.io/crates/intel8080).
-It emulates a teletype interfaced on a 88-SIO board (MITS/Altair)
+It emulates a teletype interfaced on a 88-SIO board running on an Altair 8800.
+The 8080 processor speed is approximately 2 Mhz.

 To install:
 ```text
 cargo install teletype
 ```

-You can run an altair binary, for example Basic 3.2 :
+You can run an Altair binary, for example BASIC 3.2 :
 ```
 teletype 4kbas32.bin
 ```

-It has been tested with the echo test routine and the Altair basic 3.2:
+It has been tested with the echo test routine and the Altair BASIC 3.2:
 ```
 ❯ teletype ~/Dev/4kbas32.bin